Justin Trudeau

 Justin Pierre James Trudeau (Note: Pronounced /ˈtruːdoʊ, truːˈdoʊ/ TROO-doh-,_-troo-DOH; French: /fr/.) (born December 25, 1971) is a Canadian politician who served as the 23rd prime minister of Canada from 2015 to 2025.
 He led the Liberal Party from 2013 until his resignation in 2025 and was the member of Parliament (MP) for Papineau from 2008 until 2025.

-Trudeau was born in Ottawa, Ontario, during the first premiership of his father, Pierre Trudeau.
-He attended Collège Jean-de-Brébeuf, and holds a Bachelor of Arts degree in English from McGill University and a Bachelor of Education degree from the University of British Columbia.
-After graduating, he taught at the secondary school level in Vancouver before returning to Montreal in 2002 to further his studies.
-He served as chair for the youth charity Katimavik and as director of the not-for-profit Canadian Avalanche Association.
-In 2006, he was appointed as chair of the Liberal Party's Task Force on Youth Renewal.
-Trudeau was elected to represent the riding of Papineau in the House of Commons in the 2008 federal election.
-He became the Liberal Party's Official Opposition critic for youth and multiculturalism in 2009 and critic for citizenship and immigration in 2010.
-In 2011, he was appointed as a critic for secondary education and sport.
-In 2013, Trudeau was elected as the leader of the Liberal Party.
-He led the party to a majority government in the 2015 federal election, bringing the party from a third place finish in the previous election and with the largest-ever numerical increase of seats by any party in a Canadian election.
-He became the second-youngest prime minister in Canadian history and the first to be the child of a previous prime minister.
+Trudeau was born in Ottawa, Ontario, as the eldest child of then prime minister Pierre Trudeau.
+He attended Collège Jean-de-Brébeuf and holds a Bachelor of Arts degree in English from McGill University and a Bachelor of Education degree from the University of British Columbia.
+He then taught at the secondary school level in Vancouver before returning to Montreal in 2002 to further his studies.
+From 2002 to 2006, he served as chair of Katimavik, a youth charity.
+In 2006, he became chair of the Liberal Party's Task Force on Youth Renewal.
+In the 2008 federal election, Trudeau was elected to represent the riding of Papineau in the House of Commons.
+He was appointed the Liberal Party's Official Opposition critic for youth and multiculturalism in 2009 and critic for citizenship and immigration in 2010.
+In 2011, he was appointed to be a critic for post secondary education, youth and sport.
+Trudeau was elected as leader of the Liberal Party in 2013.
+In the 2015 federal election, Trudeau led the Liberals to a majority government, bringing the party from third party status with the largest-ever numerical increase of seats by a party in a Canadian election.
+Aged 43, he became the second-youngest prime minister in Canadian history (after Joe Clark) and was the first to be the child of a previous prime minister.

-Upon assuming office, Trudeau created the Canada Child Benefit, legalized medical assistance in dying, legalized recreational marijuana, advanced Senate reform through the establishment of the Independent Advisory Board for Senate Appointments, and introduced the federal carbon tax.
-In foreign policy, Trudeau's government resettled refugees of the Syrian civil war, signed the Paris Agreement on climate change, and negotiated trade agreements including the Canada-United States-Mexico Agreement (CUSMA) and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
-He was found twice to be in violation of conflict of interest law by Canada's ethics commissioner—first in the Aga Khan affair, and later in the SNC-Lavalin affair.
+Upon assuming office, Trudeau introduced the Canada Child Benefit, legalized medical assistance in dying, legalized recreational cannabis, pursued Senate reform by creating the Independent Advisory Board for Senate Appointments, and established the federal carbon tax.
+In foreign policy, Trudeau's government resettled refugees of the Syrian civil war, signed the Paris Agreement on climate change, and negotiated trade deals such as the Canada-United States-Mexico Agreement (CUSMA) and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
+He was found twice to have violated conflict of interest law by Canada's ethics commissioner—first in the Aga Khan affair, and later in the SNC-Lavalin affair.